ayaalsabahi/Half-Court-Shop-Game/README.md

 ## RUN DIRECTIONS:
 	MAC: Run the provided execuatble, if you face security issues of nontrusted downloadable (we do not have any malware there we promise), right click the file and press "Open" through that.
 	WINDOWS: tentativley not there yet. sorry.
-Use WASD to move, E to collect ingredients, mouse to aim, and left click to wind up.
+Use WASD to move, E to collect ingredients or right click, mouse to aim, and left click to wind up.

 ## RELEASE NOTES:
 	Version 1, prelimnary build: